 \subsection{Memory and Computation Costs}

-The memory cost and computation cost are the key factors when applying FIQA into a real FR system.
+The memory cost and computation cost are the key factors when applying FIQA to a real FR system.
 Fewer parameters and less computation cost can improve the throughput of a real FR system.

 Table \ref{tab:memory_computation} shows the memory and computation costs of different methods.
-Generally speaking, perceptual-based methods need fewer parameters, while learning-based methods need more memory and computation cost.
+Generally speaking, perceptual-based methods need fewer parameters, while learning-based methods need more memory and computation costs.
 Although SVM has fewer parameters and low computation cost since it is based on the feature extracted from the FR model, it needs to process all images using the FR model regardless of that the image may be dropped, which would lower throughput.
-The RQS is based on handle-crafted features, including HoG, Gabor, Gist, LBP, and the feature of face alignment network.
-Although less memory and low computation cost, the RQS is not easy to deploy on GPU device.
-Comparing with FaceQnet that needs nearly 23M parameters and 3.9Gflops, tinyFQnet only has 21.8k parameters and about 0.0024Gflops.
-Due to the efficient design of tinyFQNet, the proposed method is easy to serve as a plug-in with the FR model while the extra computation and momery cost is needed.
+The RQS is based on handle-crafted features, including HoG, Gabor, Gist, LBP, and the feature of a face alignment network.
+Although less memory and low computation cost, the RQS is not easy to deploy on GPU devices.
+Compared with FaceQnet which needs nearly 23M parameters and 3.9 Gflops, tinyFQnet only has 21.8k parameters and about 0.0024 Gflops.
+Due to the efficient design of tinyFQNet, the proposed method is easy to serve as a plug-in with the FR model while the extra computation and memory cost are needed.